 Ensure that the TAS is well grounded to an effective airframe ground.
 Poor grounds or ground loops can cause intermittent operation or alternator noise in the headphones.
-The supplied inductors should be mounted close to the TAS.
+The supplied inductors should be mounted close to the TAS, but are not required for TAS-A installations.